-This means there is almost imperceptible platter movement in rotation.
-Small low frequency deviations of this nature are insignificant to performance and far outweighed by the advantages of low friction and reduced vibration.
+This means that there is an almost imperceptible platter movement in rotation.
+Small low frequency deviations of this nature are insignificant to performance.

 All platters are rigorously checked for level spinning up to 45rpm - if you notice significant platter flutter once the belt is fitted, then remove the platter and clean taper surfaces.
 Refit it till it sits true.